shipitjs/shipit-deploy/README.md

 Type: `String`

 Log format to pass to [`git log`](http://git-scm.com/docs/git-log#_pretty_formats).
 Used to display revision diffs in `pending` task.
 Default: `%h: %s - %an`.

+### updateSubmodules

+Type: `Boolean`

+If your project uses submodules set this to true to pull in the submodules at deployment time.

 ## Variables